 For newspapers and magazines, the headline is often the most important element on a page.
 A blog’s title is no different.
 Headline is what potential readers use to determine whether they would read your blog or not.
 In fact, your traffic can vary by as much as 500% based on your headline!

 Sadly, 80% of readers don’t actually make it past the headline.
 So it’s crucial to create a stand out headline that will capture a reader’s attention and interest to click through.
-Research has shown that readers tend to absorb the first and last three words in a headline, so you’ll want to focus on those words when crafting your blog titles.
+According to the below infographic readers tend to absorb the first and last three words in a headline, so you’ll want to focus on those words when crafting your blog titles.

 Also, try to keep your headline around 55 or fewer characters.
 This allows the entire title to fit on a search page.
 If it’s too long, it’ll get cut off and people won’t see the full headline in their search results.